-The boat was attacked five times by three aircraft from USS Tripoli operating on ULTRA information west-southwest of the Cape Verde Islands and even escaped a Fido homing torpedo.
-At 19.40 hours, an Avenger was shot down by AA fire, killing the crew of three men.
-This was the last aircraft lost to U-boats from escort carriers in the Atlantic.
+The boat was attacked five times by three aircraft from the escort carrier USS Tripoli operating on ULTRA information west-southwest of the Cape Verde Islands and even escaped a Fido homing torpedo.
+At 19.40 hrs, an Avenger was shot down by AA fire, killing the crew of three men.
+This was the last escort carrier aircraft lost to U-boat action in the Atlantic.

 1 recorded attack on this boat.

 Unlike many other U-boats, which during their service lost men due to accidents and various other causes, U-219 did not suffer any casualties (we know of) until the time of her loss.